Ich-Eben/node-red-contrib-rademacher/README.md

-# node-red-contrib-anel
+# node-red-contrib-rademacher

-> A Node-RED implementation for the Anel Power Control LAN-Outlets.
+> A Node-RED implementation for the Rademacher start2smart bridge.
-> (Anel provided by ANEL-Elektronik AG &copy;.
+> (Rademacher provided by RADEMACHER GERÄTE-ELEKTRONIK GmbH &copy;.
 I'm not affiliated.)

-## issue
+## Issue

-If you have problems do not be afraid to open an issue.
+If you have problems do not be afraid to create an issue.

+## Pull requests

+Also feel free to create pull requests!

 ## Installation